trofi/trofi.github.io.gen/posts/334-Zero-Hydra-Failures-towards-25.05-NixOS-release.md

 configure: error: *** OpenGL not found!
 ```

-To get a bit more detail into it I usually use `nix develop`:
+To get a bit more detail I usually use `nix develop`:

 ```
 $ nix develop -f. hheretic